pyenv/pyenv/README.md

 ## Pyenv plugins

-Pyenv provides a simple, flexible and maintainable way to extend and customize its functionality with plugins -- as simple as creating a plugin directory and dropping a shell script on a certain subpath of it with whatever extra logic you need to be run at certain moments.
+Pyenv provides a simple way to extend and customize its functionality with plugins -- as simple as creating a plugin directory and dropping a shell script on a certain subpath of it with whatever extra logic you need to be run at certain moments.

+The main idea is that most things that you can put under `$PYENV_ROOT/<whatever>` you can also put under `$PYENV_ROOT/plugins/your_plugin_name/<whatever>`.

 See [_Plugins_ on the wiki](https://github.com/pyenv/pyenv/wiki/Plugins) on how to install and use plugins as well as a catalog of some useful existing plugins for common needs.